 Plus500 as an online broker to trade CFDs

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 - No-commission trades

 Headquartered in Israel, Plus500 services clients from all over the world—including Ireland.
 Plus500 is a global powerhouse in the CFD and forex trading space, with a listing on the London Stock Exchange and a front of shirt sponsorship with football giants Atletico Madrid.

 In Europe, Plus500 holds a licence in Cyprus under Plus500CY Ltd and is regulated by the Cyprus Securities and Exchange Commission (Licence No. 250/14).

 What are the key features of a Plus500 CFD trading account?

-These are the features that you’ll probably find with a Plus500 CFD and forex trading account in Ireland:
+These are the features that you’ll probably find with a Plus500 CFD account in Ireland:

 Trade CFDs and forex on the one platform

 You’ll have access to more than 2000 tradable markets, including local/international share market CFDs, forex, indices, commodities and cryptocurrency markets.
 You’re able to trade them either long and short on margin.